 Want to meet Spaniards?
 Wishing you could practice your Spanish more?
 Hoping to make friends on campus?
-Take advantage of our Intercambio Program in collaboration with EUSA ́s International Office program offers to practice your Spanish.
+Take advantage of our Intercambio Program in collaboration with EUSA and its International Office.

+This is an exciting opportunity that the program offers to practice your Spanish.
 The Intercambio is a language and cultural exchange in which all of international students are put in touch with Spanish students who are studying English at EUSA.